MicrosoftDocs/visualstudio-docs/docs/code-quality/fxcop-analyzer-options.md

 ---
 # Rule scope options for FxCop analyzers

 Some FxCop analyzer rules let you refine which parts of your codebase they should be applied to.
 This page lists the available scope configuration options, their allowable values, and the rules to which they can be applied.
-To use these options, specify them in an [EditorConfig file]().
+To use these options, specify them in an [EditorConfig file](../ide/create-portable-custom-editor-options.md#add-an-editorconfig-file-to-a-project).

+These configuration options are available starting in version 2.6.3 of the [Microsoft.CodeAnalysis.FxCopAnalyzers](https://www.nuget.org/packages/Microsoft.CodeAnalysis.FxCopAnalyzers) NuGet package.

 ## api_surface